-- behaved towards a child or children in a way that indicates they may pose a risk of harm to children
+- their behaviour may pose a risk of harm to children

 - they have difficulties with drug or alcohol misuse or other issues which might impact on their ability to do their job safely

 - their own child(ren) has been the subject of a child protection investigation by children’s social care services